marcel-van-de-kamp/movie-app/exercises/4/assignment.md

-Assignment 4: Creating a details component
+Assignment 4: Creating a movie detail component
 ==============================================

 ## Create a new reusable component that shows the details of a movie and use it in the app component